dwzgit/UCSentiE/README.md

 ```
 ## Evaluation
 ### 1. Bilingual Lexicon Construction
 The CSLS retrieval algorithm was used to select the target language words with the nearest CSLS value for each word in the source language as translation words to construct a bilingual dictionary.
-Then, the MUSE bilingual dictionary provided by Facebbook was used as the benchmark to compare the bilingual dictionary constructed by the model and calculate the accuracy:
+Then, the MUSE bilingual dictionaries provided by Facebbook were used as the benchmark to compare the bilingual dictionaries constructed by the model and calculate the accuracy:
 ```
 python WordSimilarity.py
 ```